Redefining Technology

 D.AI-led consumption strategies applied

-What role does AI play in your renewable energy integration efforts?
+What specific role does AI play in your efforts to integrate renewable energy sources?

 4/6